May Offers A Vote On Delaying Brexit, Expanding Options As EU Deadline Looms

 "If Parliament opposes leaving with no deal — as expected — the government would seek a vote on whether to extend Brexit until the end of June at the latest," NPR's Frank Langfitt reports from London.
 "Of course, the European Union would still have to approve such an extension and has made it clear it would want an explanation of how a delay would help resolve the Brexit conundrum which has paralyzed British politics."

 The possibility of a Brexit delay would offer a way to minimize the potentially chaotic effects of leaving the EU without a deal in place, as Britain's negotiations have failed to produce a breakthrough agreement.
-Despite urging from within her own party, the option of a delay is something May has dismissed, until now.
+Despite urging from within her own party, the option of a delay is something May had dismissed.

 On Tuesday, May reiterated that she doesn't want to see an extension.
 And she noted that any extension beyond June would put the U.K. in the awkward position of participating in the EU's new parliamentary elections.